Grist-Data-Desk/STLoR/METHODOLOGY.md

 | Clipped STL parcels; parcels with acreage < 13 culled                           | 27210        | 2,069,926.07  | 79                |
 | Clipped STL parcels; parcels with acreage < 15 culled                           | 27119        | 2,068,648.65  | 79                |

-Given the nature of navigable rivers and streambed trusts (and the shifting geological/hydrological nature of borders delineated by rivers), we also decided to remove state trust lands at river bottoms that fall along reservation boundaries.
+Given the nature of navigable rivers and streambed trusts (and the shifting geological/hydrological nature of borders delineated by rivers), we removed state trust lands at river bottoms that fall along reservation boundaries.
 The affected reservations include the Blackfeet, Fort Peck, Fort Yuma (Quechan), and Spokane Reservations.
 In all but the latter case, the reservations in question remain in the dataset.
 Spokane has been removed entirely, since the only parcel on Spokane we identified fell in this category.
 All told, this step removes 689.59 subsurface and 812.38 surface acres across our 2.1M-acre dataset (i.e. we retain 99.93% of the originally estimated acreage).
+In the case of the Fort Berthold Reservation, which contains substantive portions of the Missouri River, we retain the relevant trust-land parcels following the river extent, given that these parcels are a) not litigating a border and b) offer opportunity for land uses applicable to our line of inquiry (e.g. pipeline right-of-way).

 Finally, we also integrated Nebraska subsurface acreage into our dataset by manually duplicating the existing clipped surface acreage and geometries.
 While the Nebraska Board of Educational Lands and Funds (BELF) does not make subsurface parcels digitally available, BELF staff sources confirmed to Grist and High Country News that they own the mineral rights to the parcels in question, and we have thus included them here accordingly.